tanmaysurana/decoder_agent/README.md

     * Request body should have these fields
         * `{ "status": string, "filename": string }`
         * If `filename` provided by Decoder is different from the original filename obtained from the TaskController, Agent will take the new `filename` value when searching for the output transcription files
-    * `status: "DONE"` will signal to the Agent that decoding process is complete and will write the transcription files to the local destination path
+    * `status: "DONE"` will signal to the Agent that decoding process is complete and will write the transcription files to `transcriptions/`
     * For all other statuses, Agent will simply forward them to TaskController
 * Send error update to agent via POST `/error`
     * Media type `application/json`